gaulatti/wiphala-plugin-autostrada/README.md

 The plugin uses different configuration files to manage its build and linting processes:

 - **TypeScript Configuration:**
-  Files such as `tsconfig.json` and `tsconfig.build.json` define the compilation rules (citeturn0file0).
+  Files such as `tsconfig.json` and `tsconfig.build.json` define the compilation rules.

 - **NestJS and Microservice Configuration:**
-  The main module (`app.module.ts`) registers a gRPC client that connects to the Wiphala service using settings provided via environment variables (citeturn0file16).
+  The main module (`app.module.ts`) registers a gRPC client that connects to the Wiphala service using settings provided via environment variables.

 - **Network Settings:**
   The plugin obtains the gRPC and HTTP port values from environment variables.
-A utility in `src/utils/network.ts` ensures that the proper local IP and port combinations are used to build the gRPC talkback endpoint (see citeturn0file3 and citeturn0file11).
+A utility in `src/utils/network.ts` ensures that the proper local IP and port combinations are used to build the gRPC talkback endpoint.

 Any changes to these configurations should be done via environment variables or by modifying the respective configuration files.